 How much does an energy broker bond cost in Washington, D.C.?

-Energy brokers in Washington, D.C. must post surety bonds in varying amounts prior to conducting business in the district.
-Applicants should verify their required bond amount with the District of Columbia Service Commission before applying.
+Energy brokers in Washington, D.C. must post a $10,000 surety bond prior to conducting business in the district.

-These bonds are subject to underwriting consideration, which means the price you’ll pay depends on the amount of coverage needed as well as your financial credentials.
-Since both the required amount and price of this bond can vary so much, our experts recommend applying online now to request a free, personalized surety bond quote!
+These bonds are subject to underwriting consideration, which means the price you’ll pay depends on your financial credentials.
+Our experts recommend applying online now to request a free, personalized surety bond quote!

 Ready to get bonded quickly, easily and accurately?
-Call 1 (800) 308-4358, or click here to connect with our team of surety bond experts who will walk you through each step of the bonding process.
+Call 1 (800) 308-4358, or submit an online bond request form to connect with our team of surety bond experts who will walk you through each step of the bonding process.

 Why do I need this bond?